Fact Sheet 32:

 Privacy Rights Clearinghouse

 Once you decide to buy something, you then must determine how to pay for it.
 Do you hand over cash?
 Write a check?
+Use your phone?
 Pay with a credit card?
 Or use a debit card and have the payment automatically deducted from your bank account?

-By reading this fact sheet, you will understand how a lost, stolen, or otherwise compromised debit card can result in your bank account being wiped out by a thief, without using your PIN number.
+By reading this guide, you will understand how a lost, stolen, or otherwise compromised debit card can result in your bank account being wiped out by a thief, without using your PIN number.
 Even if you promptly report the loss to your bank, under federal law the bank can wait up to two weeks (or longer in certain cases) to restore the funds to your account.
 That could make you unable to pay your bills or withdraw cash at an ATM.
-And if you wait too long to report the loss, you may not be able to recover the stolen funds.
+If you wait too long to report the loss, you may not even be able to recover the stolen funds.

-But my bank offers a debit or check card fraud guarantee, so I’m covered, right?
+But my bank offers a debit card fraud guarantee, so I’m covered, right?

 Not exactly.
 Many banks do offer a fraud guarantee, and your fraudulently removed funds are likely to be replaced eventually, assuming that you comply with the specific requirements of your bank’s fraud guarantee program.
 The key word here is eventually.
 The important thing to note is that the bank is not obligated to restore the funds to your account for at least two weeks while it investigates.
 During this time period, you may not have your funds available in your account to pay your mortgage, rent, loans, or other bills.
 Many people cannot afford to be without their money for that length of time.

-Don’t I need a debit or check card to get cash from an ATM machine?
+Don’t I need a debit card to get cash from an ATM machine?

 How can I tell if my card is an ATM card or a debit card?